Print is not dead, it’s alive and well.

 Joe Pulizzi, founder at Content Marketing Institute, offered his opinion in a LinkedIn post: “While I would not want to be in the broad-based, horizontal print game (ala USA Today), highly niche, highly targeted publications are flourishing as a marketing tool.”
 Here’s how the power of print can accelerate your marketing results.

-Those focused on the world of online marketing and digital communications may predict the demise of printed marketing materials, not unlike those who predicted radio would be dead when television was launched, or that television would be skewered by broadband access to the internet.
+Those focused on the world of online marketing and digital may predict the death of printed marketing materials.
+There was a time when pundits predicted radio would be dead after television appeared.
+Then television would be skewered by the internet.
 Yet each form of media has its place in our minds and schedules.

 The evolution of the internet doesn’t kill off these channels… it makes us look at them differently because they are used differently by consumers. — Joe Pulizzi

-Each can still have a purpose in your marketing mix.
-And we believe (and agree with Joe on this) that printed materials, in particular targeted magazines, have even greater power than they may have had in the past.
+Each still has a purpose in your marketing mix.
+And we believe (and agree with Joe on this) printed materials, in particular targeted magazines, have even greater power than they have had in the past.

 Print was my first love in this business